AcademySoftwareFoundation/opencue.io/content/docs/Getting started/deploying-cuebot.md

     to the database.
 This configuration is outside of the scope of this guide.{{% /alert %}}

+1. Cuebot needs to know the location of the filesystem where render assets are stored and log files are written.
+In a large-scale deployment a shared filesystem such as NFS is often used for this purpose.
+For the purposes of this tutorial, you can use any directory you have write access to.

+    ```shell
+    export CUE_FS_ROOT="$HOME/opencue-tutorial"
+    mkdir -p "$CUE_FS_ROOT"
+    ```

+    If you plan to run [CueGUI](/docs/getting-started/installing-cuegui) and [CueSubmit](/docs/getting-started/installing-cuesubmit) on the same host,
+    all components can use the local filesystem for this purpose.

 ## Installing and running Cuebot

 ### Option 1: Download and run the pre-built Docker image from DockerHub